-S How much heat and moisture will the wearer's body give off?
+- How much heat and moisture will the wearer’s body

 Answers to these questions will help determine the type and amount of insulation needed.

 Down is a natural insulator.
-Open spaces in the down pods trap air and form "dead air space," which keeps body warmth from escaping.
+Open spaces in the down trap air and form “dead air space,” which keeps body warmth from escaping.
 Down is the warmest insulation for the weight.
-It breathes, absorbing moisture and dispelling it to the outside where it evaporates.
-It is resilient, shapes itself to the wearer's body, and is easy to keep clean.
+It also “breathes,” absorbing moisture and dispelling it to the outside where it evaporates.
+It is resilient, shapes itself to the wearer’s body, and is easy to keep clean.

-Down use for outerwear kits is regulated by government standards.
+Down used for outerwear kits is regulated by government standards.
 Generally, down garments are composed of 85% down and 15% feathers, though you may find garments containing as much as 20% feathers.

 There are some disadvantages to using down.
 It is expensive and can collect dust, which causes allergic reactions in some people.
-Down is difficult to contain: it drifts easily into the air and must be encased in down-proof lining or outer fabric to prevent leakage.
+Down is difficult to contain; it drifts easily in the air and must be encased in down-proof lining or outer fabric to prevent leakage.
 To maintain even insulation, down must be correctly distributed in the garment before topstitching.
 When garments become wet, down maintains only about 10% of its insulating quality, takes a long time to dry, and can mildew if dried improperly.
-Down garments must be stored carefully-if it is crushed or left in a tight wad for a long time the down will lose air space, decreasing its insulating capacity.
+Down garments must be stored carefully—if it is crushed or left in a tight wad for a long time, the down will lose air space, which decreases its insulating capacity.